Skip to content

 Root state

-Every dashboard starts with a single Root state.
-To change which state is the root, edit the state and enable the Root state checkbox.
+Every dashboard has one root state.
+To change it, edit the state and enable the Root state checkbox.

 1. Open the dashboard in Edit mode.

-2. Click the edit (pencil) icon on the widget to open its settings.
+2. Click the pencil icon on the widget to open its settings.

 Make the dashboard public to allow access without authentication.